-There are great choices in every price range, but the market is also littered with junk.
+There are great choices in every price range (click to the second page for our picks), but the market is also littered with junk.
 Buy "bird-worthy" binoculars and you'll enjoy birding more than you ever thought possible.
 Buy junk and you are apt to give up in frustration.
 This guide should help you make the right choice.

 One of the first things you'll notice when you go shopping is that all binoculars are described by two numbers, such as 8x42 (pronounced "eight by forty-two").
 The first number tells you the magnification, or how many times the object is being enlarged.
 The second tells you the diameter of the objective lens (the lens at the fat end of the tube) in millimeters.
 Thus 8x42 binoculars magnify the image eight times and have an objective lens that is 42 millimeters in diameter.
 When comparing binoculars of equal quality, the bigger the difference between the two numbers, the sharper and brighter the image.
 There are, however, some practical limits.
 Binoculars with objectives larger than 42 millimeters will be too big and heavy for most people to carry around all day.
 Binoculars with objectives smaller than 30 millimeters will be lightweight and easy to carry, but they are not bright enough to show all the detail you need in poor light.
 Most experienced birders choose "full-sized" models with objective lenses that are 40 millimeters to 45 millimeters in diameter or "midsized" models with objective lenses from 30 millimeters to 35 millimeters.
 Full-sized binoculars will give you almost all the detail your eye is capable of seeing in all but the poorest light.
 Midsized models will sacrifice a little detail in poor light, but they make up for it in reduced size and weight.